Arrays are used to store multiple items in a single object.

 []

-Using Array Pop()
+Empty an Array Using Array Pop()

-To empty an array using the array.pop()
+To empty an array using the array.pop(),

-, you have to iterate every element of the array and pop it out(remove the last item of that array).
+• Iterate every element of the array and pop it out(remove the last item of that array).

-It is not an optimal choice to empty an array using the array.pop()
+It is not an optimal choice to empty an array using the array.pop() because of its performance;

-You can use this method when you want to empty the array by popping out each last element one by one and process it.
+Use this method when you want to empty the array by popping out each last element one by one and process it.

 Code